Named for World's Best 40 Business School Professors Under 40, Poets & Quants

 The Value of Diffusing Information, a paper based on my dissertation has been accepted for publication in the Journal of Financial Economics.
 In the paper I study how the speed by which information diffuses affects its value to a stock market investor.
 Faster-diffusing information means quicker and less noisy profits, but also increases competing informed trading, impounding more information into prices and eroding profits.
 Structural empirical analysis of stock market reaction to drug approvals using media coverage as a proxy for the transmission rate of information finds that the value of information is hump-shaped in its future transmission rate.

-In a new paper with Alan Moreira, we extend back to 1890 the volatility implied by options index (VIX), available only since 1986, using the frequency of words on the front-page of the Wall Street Journal.
+In a new paper with Alan Moreira, we construct a text-based measure of uncertainty starting in 1890 using front-page articles of the Wall Street Journal.
 Consistent with a time-varying rare disaster risk model, high news implied volatility (NVIX) predicts periods of above average stock returns, or periods of large economic disasters.

 Presentations: Ohio State (Fisher), Rothschild Caesarea Center Conference, SFS Cavalcade, Texas Finance Festival, and AFA Meetings in Philadelphia.